dabernado/kayak/src/vm/iris-ref.md

 	- The data structure it operates on
 	- An AST value containing the code it executes
 	- A state machine for executing the AST, including a context stack and AST index
-- All capabilities are contained within the process' local data structure
+- All capabilities are contained within the process' local data structure as first-class objects

 ## Instruction Encoding
 ```